gvwilson/sensibleadventures/iffy/iffy.md

 probability surfaces dancing in three dimensions as the *Guinevere*'s core tried to predict what would happen next.

-"Uh oh," Wales said softly
+"Oh hell," Wales said softly
 as a section of the sea ridge started sliding slowly into the depths.
-Blue lightning flashed along the edges of the mudslide, bright lines connecting and spreading in a sudden spiderweb fracture.
+Blue fissure lines flashed along the edges of the mudslide like lightning, their bright lines connecting and spreading in a sudden spiderweb fracture.

 "Come about," Wales snapped at Uncle Jack.
 "Now!"